Is an IUD or Implant right for you?

 - 5 (to 7) years Mirena®

 - 3 years Skyla®

 + Pros: Highly effective.
 Lighter and less painful periods or no periods.
 Reduced anemia.
 Reduced symptoms of endometriosis.
 Lower risk of endometrial cancer.
 Lower levels of hormones.
 Progestin-only method of contraception.

 How it works: The IUD’s precise mechanism is not known; likely several factors are involved.
-The main mechanism is the local effects of the hormone progestin including thickening cervical mucus.
-Mirena® and Liletta® have the highest amount of hormone followed by Kyleena® then Skyla®.
+The main mechanism is the local effects of the hormone progestin, including thickening of the cervical mucus.
+Mirena® and Liletta® have the highest amount of hormone, followed by Kyleena® then Skyla®.

 Effective for 3 (to 4) years

 + Pros: Highly effective.
 Reduced or no periods over time.
 Reduced anemia.
 Reduced symptoms of endometriosis.
 Progestin only method of contraception.

 - Cons: Possible irregular bleeding and sometimes no bleeding after one year of use.
 Possible decreased effectiveness with certain medications, such as St. John’s Wort, carbamazepine, topiramate, oxcarbazepine, primidone, barbituates, and rifampin.
 Less common side effects include hair & skin changes, bloating, headache, breast pain, mood changes, and nausea.